guettli/ipo/README.rst

 In the year 2012 I used celery, but I was not happy with it.
 It does too much.
 It is too big.

 Some years later I looked at python-rq, but this is based on redis.
-Up to now we don't use redis and I need a persistent queue which survives server reboots.
-In some usecases persistence is more important than performance.
+Since we already use PostgreSQL, I want to avoid an other data storage.
+In some usecases persistence (`ACID <https://en.wikipedia.org/wiki/ACID>`_) is more important than performance.

 In 2016 I tried to find a tool, but there seems to be no Python based solution up to now: https://softwarerecs.stackexchange.com/questions/36331/async-job-processing-based-on-postgresql